OpenNuvoton/ML_Image_Classification/README.md

 - Use `classfication.ipynb` to test the tflite model.

 ### 4. Deployment
-- Use `classfication.ipynb` to convert tflite model to vela and C source/header files.
+- Utilize `classfication.ipynb` to convert the TFLite model to Vela and generate C source/header files.
 - Also support Label source/header files converting.
-- Image convert to bytes source file: `cmd.ipynb` will show you how to use the script in `datasets\gen_rgb_cpp.py`
+- The `cmd.ipynb` notebook will demonstrate how to use the script located in `datasets\gen_rgb_cpp.py` to convert an image to a bytes source file.

 ## 3. Inference code
 - MCU: